-ANESTH-22OC.
+ANESTH-220C.
 Clinical Anesthesiology.
 (Operating Room) - Students will participate in the pre-, intra-, and post-operative anesthetic management of patients while assigned 1:1 to an anesthesiologist.
 Clinical assignments will include the general and cardiothoracic Operating Rooms, as well as subspecialty areas and pain management.
 Additional hands-on practice will occur in the Patient Safety Center (human simulator).
 Didatic sessions will include pre-operative patient evaluation and perioperative risk, anesthetic techniques and monitoring, airway management, pharmacology, physiology, and anatomy; and procedures may include vascular access, airway management, and selected others; Grand Rounds; and other conferences.
-Primary Contact: Elizabeth Malinzak (elizabeth.malinzak@duke.edu).
-For more information please contact Elizabeth Futrell at elizabeth.futrell@duke.edu or (919) 668-3400.
+For more information please contact Dr. Grace McCarthy (grace.mccarthy@duke.edu).
+Secondary contact: Elizabeth Futrell (elizabeth.futrell@duke.edu) or (919) 668-3400.
 Credit: 2; Max: 4, Min: 1.
-Elizabeth Malinzak, MD
+Grace McCarthy, MD

 ANESTH-221C.
 Pain Management.
 Students will participate in both outpatient and inpatient chronic pain management.
 Each student is assigned daily to an individual fellow or attending physician who supervises the student's active involvement.
 This course emphasizes a multidisciplinary approach appropriate for the individual patient.
 The effect of pharmacotherapy, interventional procedures, physical therapy, and psychological therapy is stressed.
 Students will observe and assist in various interventional procedures.
 Students will also attend the weekly pain conference.
 The course is offered throughout the year.
 If more than 1 absence is anticipated, the elective should be re-scheduled.
 Credit: 2 Enrollment max: 2.
-Location: Duke Pain Clinic, 4309 Medical Park Drive, Durham, NC 27704; arrive first day of rotation @8:00 a.m.
+Location: Durham VA Medical Center; arrive first day of rotation @8:00 a.m.
+NOTE: Students must complete required VA paperwork no less than 30 days prior to the first day of their rotation.
+For questions, contact Clyde.Meador@va.gov.
 Students with questions may contact: Dr. Lance Roy (lance.roy@duke.edu) or they may contact Lindsay Waters at lindsay.waters@duke.edu.
 Credit: 2.
 Enrollment: max 2, min 1.
 Lance Roy, MD; and Arun Ganesh, MD

 ANESTH-401C.
 Cardiothoracic Intensive Care Sub-Internship.
 The cardiothoracic intensive care sub-internship will allow fourth year medical students to be exposed to and participate in the care of the post-operative and critically ill cardiac and thoracic surgery patient.
 This patient population has the highest rate of invasive monitoring, echocardiographic and hemodynamic assessment, and advanced circulatory support including utilization of inotropes, vasopressors, and mechanical circulatory support devices (LVAD, RVAD, IABP).
 A working knowledge of these concepts will be critical to a future career in Anesthesiology, Critical Care Medicine, or Surgery.
 This sub-internship level course will allow students to participate in patient care 6 days a week.
 This will be an in-depth experience in cardiac critical care medicine.
 Students will be evaluated on their knowledge, skills, and ability to facilitate patient care in this environment.
-Students will be expected to take a high degree of ownership of their patients, communication between the critical care, surgery, and anesthesia teams will be emphasized.
+Students will be emphasized.
 This sub-internship course will not fulfill acute care curriculum requirement.
-For more information contact Dr. Quintin Quinones at quintin.quinones@dm.duke.edu or Jaime Cooke at jaime.cooke@duke.edu or (919) 681-6532.
+For more information contact Dr. Quintin Quinones at quintin.quinones@dm.duke.edu or Lori Hester at lori.hester@duke.edu or (919) 681-6532.
 Credit: 5.
 Enrollment: Max-2 Min-1.
 Quintin Quinones MD, PhD; Raquel Bartz, MD; Madhav Swaminathan, MBBS; Mihai Podgoreanu, MD; Mauricio DelRio, MD; Ian Welsby, MBBS, BSc; Kamrouz Ghadimi, MD; Jerrold Levy, MD; Mandisa-Maia Jones-Haywood, MD; Ehimemen Iboaya, MD;Annemarie Thompson, MD; Mani Daneshmand, MD; Jack Haney, MD; Nazish Hashimi, MD; Sharon McCartney, MD; and Jacob Schroeder, MD